tomisalomaa/solita-dev-academy-task-2021/README.md

 * "2021-03-20" arrived 61 orders.
 * When counted from "2021-04-12T11:10:06.473587Z" 12590 vaccines expired before usage (injections in the expiring bottles 17423 and injections done from the expired bottles 4833)

-## Testing

-This will include written info about the tests used for testing the app (hopefully..)